apereo/cas/docs/cas-server-documentation/mfa/Inwebo-Authentication.md

 {% include variables.html %}

-# Inwebo Multifactor Authentication
+# Inwebo/TrustBuilder Multifactor Authentication

-You can secure your CAS server with a second factor provided by [Inwebo](https://www.inwebo.com).
+You can secure your CAS server with a second factor provided by [Inwebo](https://trustbuilder.com/).

+<div class="alert alert-info">:information_source: <strong>TrustBuilder vs inWebo</strong>
+<p>In 2023 and one year after the strategic acquisition of TrustBuilder by inWebo, the two companies have now officially become one
+and are rebranded as TrustBuilder</p></div>

 A complete documentation of this integration can be found [on the Inwebo documentation website](https://docs.inwebo.com/documentation/cas-apereo-inwebo-integration).